 By Steve Kazella

-Small cells and Small Cell antennas also know as mini cells or microcells were rolled out by Verizon Wireless in the New York, New Jersey, North Carolina, California and Virginian Markets in Q3 of 2013.
+Small cells aka the single antenna or duplexed antenna solutions, were rolled out by Verizon Wireless in the New York, New Jersey, North Carolina, California and Virginian Markets in Q3 of 2013.
 Tower Genius started getting calls almost immediately from landlords seeking advice and guidance about what to do now that Verizon Wireless wants to put a single antenna installation on their rooftop.
 Most questions were like,

-"They say they only need a very small amount of space."
+"They say they only need a very small amount of rooftop space."

 "It's much smaller than Verizon's 12-antenna 4G/LTE Macro sites."

-In a nutshell, here is the formula on how to run a very successful wireless network, and earn billions in profits annually:
+In a nutshell, here is the SmallCell leasing formula on how to run a very successful wireless network, and earn billions in profits annually:

 Capacity + Capacity + Capacity + Capacity + More Capacity =